mischreyer/CMPG-323-Project-3---34412883/README.md

 The application is used to manage IOT devices in a manner that implements repository patern.
 Devices, Categories and Zones can easily be manipulated by using the web application interface.

+Code and implementation can be found under master branch.

 #### Reference list:
 https://stackoverflow.com/questions/30066247/updating-records-using-a-repository-pattern-with-entity-framework-6